tpfaff100/Oscillo/README.md

   example:    cd ../20260619Ver02
               make
+              ./oscillo -p presets/[file1.prs] [file2.prs] [file3.prs]
-              ./oscillo -p presets/
+              ./oscillo -p presets/Anim4.prs
               ./oscillo -p presets/StarFlower.prs presets/Anim.prs

+- Supports multiple presets at one time if you want and the timebases are blended.
+First oscillator specs the duration to run
+- Program now exits when time limit has expired
 - Compiles on Linux and MacOS, using C++ Version 20 or better
-- Updated to use C++ collection classes
+- Updated to use C++ collection classes to facilitate new extensions and features
 - Move first test programs into 'regression' suite:
               ./oscillo -t [1-9]